njihahhnani/BoyerMoore-Algorithm/README.md

-# BoyerMoore-Algorithm
+# CPT212 Assignment 2

+### Group Members
+1. Najihah Hanani binti Ahmad Farid
+2. Bernadette Lee Pei Chen
+3. Khoo Iu Wan
+4. Nur Nabila binti Normiza Shahman

+### Boyer-Moore Algorithm

-This C++ code implements the Boyer-Moore string searching algorithm using two heuristic techniques: the bad character heuristic and the good suffix heuristic.
+The `boyermoore.cpp` file implements the Boyer-Moore string searching algorithm using two heuristic techniques: the bad character heuristic and the good suffix heuristic.
 These methods are designed to efficiently locate occurrences of a pattern within a text.

 1. **Bad Character Heuristic**: Preprocesses the pattern to efficiently handle mismatches by focusing on the last occurrence of characters in the pattern.